Here are 5 really good reasons to learn CPR:

 - You get to use cool life-saving technology.
 Part of CPR training now includes how to operate an automatic electronic defibrillator.
 Most states require an AED device in all public places; in time of need, you may be the only person in the room who knows how to operate it.

-Visit the articles page at CPR.COM to read about more health issues from a personal point of view, from writers who dealt with many of the same issues we all face.
+You can skip to content at CPR.COM to read about more health issues from a personal point of view, from writers who dealt with many of the same issues we all face.